martamakes/c-formatter-42-ext/README.md

 - `c-formatter-42.installOnStartup`: Automatically attempt to install the wrapper if not found
 - `c-formatter-42.enhancedMode`: Use enhanced formatter mode for full norminette compliance (default: true)
 - `c-formatter-42.debug`: Enable debug logging for the wrapper
-- `c-formatter-42.username`: Your 42 username for the header (defaults to system username if empty)
+- `c-formatter-42.username`: Your 42 intra handle for the header (e.g., "mvigara-")
-- `c-formatter-42.email`: Your 42 email for the header (defaults to username@student.42.fr if empty)
+- `c-formatter-42.email`: Your 42 email for the header (e.g., "mvigara-@student.42madrid.com")
 - `c-formatter-42.environmentVariables`: Custom environment variables to set when running the formatter

 ## Environment Variables